zowe/docs-site/docs/user-guide/zosmf-lite.md

 z/OSMF, such as adding more optional services and plug-ins.

 It takes 2-3 hours to set up z/OSMF Lite.
-Some steps might require the assistance of your security administrator, unless you are that person at your installation.
+Some steps might require the assistance of your security administrator.

 For detailed information about various aspects of z/OSMF configuration such as enabling the optional plug-ins and services, see the IBM publication [_z/OSMF Configuration Guide_](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/toc.htm).